| The mushroom has

 high molecular weight about l00K (Mr) from PSP was earlier

-Materials and Methods
+reported (16).
+Materials and Methods Purification

-of PSP
+of PSP Cultured polysaccharides

 peptide (PSP) extracted from Coriolus versicolor of